sudo-YogeshAI/ECom/README.md

 - While data is being fetched and loaded the cards show animation and skeleton structure
 - Order can be directly updated from cart and additions, deletions can be made
 - There are Social Media Icons to enhance Social presence.
-They are currently not linked due to no socials to link.
+They are currently not linked due to no socials links.

+## Note: Due to problem with Github Hosting refresh may cause issues

 # Getting Started with Create React App